Socketpair program using Select System Call

 See Answer

-, where domain is typically AF_UNIX
+socketpair(domain, type, protocol, sv), where domain is typically AF_UNIX for local communication.

-as the domain for socketpair?
+Why use AF_UNIX as the domain for socketpair?

 See Answer

-is suitable for local communication within the same system.
+AF_UNIX is suitable for local communication within the same system.

-What is the significance of SOCK_STREAM
+What is the significance of SOCK_STREAM as the socket type?

 See Answer

-provides a reliable, connection-oriented communication channel.
+SOCK_STREAM provides a reliable, connection-oriented communication channel.

-be used for network communication?
+Can socketpair be used for network communication?

 See Answer

-is designed for local communication between processes on the same system.
+No, socketpair is designed for local communication between processes on the same system.

-often specified as 0
+Why is protocol often specified as 0 in the socketpair call?

 See Answer

-is typically set to 0 to allow the system to choose the default protocol for the specified domain and type.
+protocol is typically set to 0 to allow the system to choose the default protocol for the specified domain and type.

-What is the purpose of the sv
+What is the purpose of the sv array in the socketpair call?

 See Answer